rust-lang-nursery/rust-cookbook/src/net.md

 [![url-badge]][url] [![cat-net-badge]][cat-net]

 Parses a URL from a string to a `Url` type and then prints it to the console.
+If the string doesn't parse as a `Url`, then you'll get a panic.

 ```rust
 extern crate url;